-Also putting on a strong show tonight, Monster Energy’s Joe Parsons—the world’s most decorated snowmobiler with 17 X Games medals—landed a series of spectacular airs including his signature Gator Wrestler.
-He landed a never-seen-before Backflip Half Body Varial into a highly difficult backward landing—but after the buzzer—and had to settle for an 81.00 point score and seventh place.
+Closely missing the podium tonight, Monster Energy’s Joe Parsons—the world’s most decorated snowmobiler with 17 X Games medals—unleashed a barrage of high-difficulty technical moves onto the course: His signature Gator Wrestler, Cliffhanger to no-handed landing, and Backflip Half Body Varial into a hard-to-control backward landing looked like definite medal material, but Parsons had to settle for 86.33 points and fourth place.